bradmcgo/WiiStream/README.md

   ```
     ca:12345:ctrlaltdel:/sbin/shutdown -t1 -a -h now
   ```
-- Reboot the Wii to apply changes.
+- Reboot the Wii to apply changes by typing `reboot`.

 ## Starting Mopidy
 Power on the Wii to start the Mopidy music server.